TimexStudio/CodeIgniter-3.0.0-ORM-Twig/README.md

 # CodeIgniter 3.0.0 with ORM and Twig

-Clone or Download Extract it into your web server's www folder.
+1. Clone or Download Extract it into your web server's www folder.
 Browse to /index.php/welcome.
 You should see CodeIgniter Welcome Page.

-## Adding awesome error Whoops
-    after clone and running composer update
-    composer update
+2. Use Composer to install Whoops into your project:
+    ``composer require filp/whoops``

 Testing ORM browse to /index.php/elegant, before access to url create database and table user, setting configure database /config/database.php